|Stochastic Nature of Quanta-II|

 We are interested in ψM.
 It represents a small fraction of sample measured by ObsM from an infinitely large population, which is estimated by a probability distribution hence the stochastic nature of ψM.
 The nature of the distribution would represent the type of problem being estimated.
 These measurements are then compared with the zero-entropy measurement.
 An illustrated representation is provided below:

 Finally some remarks about KAB, although we will discuss its significance in the information space later on.
-The coefficient KAB is equal to the Boltzmann constant kB in lower information space i.e. thermodynamical system.
+The coefficient KAB is equal to the Boltzmann constant kB in classical-information space i.e. thermodynamical system.
 But in the discrete measurement space it has much broader interpretation.
 It's value is based on the measurement metric of the observer ObsC.
 If we could calculate the total number of states in universe as measured by ObsM, then the number of states will represent the number of measurements.
 Multiplying the number of states with the Planck constant h, will provide an estimate of resources required to measure the universe by ObsM.
 Same measurement will be completed by ObsC by using the resource value equal to h only.
 Since the ObsM has much lower capacity it can not measure value below h.
 Hence the value of Action SAB for ObsC will be an integral multiple of h **.

 For a macroscopic observer ObsM, the constant KAB will represent different physical constants corresponding to Action S, for different paths being measured i.e. different information spaces and subsequently different nature of corresponding disorders ΩM's.
 The quantity ΩM represents macro-states in thermodynamic system and quantum-states for a quantum system.
 For a lower information space (v/c << 1) KAB will be the Boltzmann physical constant kB (J.K-1), whereas for higher information space (v/c ~ 1) KAB will be the Planck universal constant h (J.s).